shahanfathima/LabViewArduino/README.md

 - The JKI VI packager manager.
 - The LINX add-on.
 - Arduino drivers and IDE.

-0:25
-Firstly, lets open the VI package manager.
-0:28
-Which is a nice utility for downloading various LabVIEW add-ons.
+Firstly, lets open the VI package manager.Which is a nice utility for downloading various LabVIEW add-ons.
 0:32
 Next we want to go to the search bar and type in "Arduino".
 0:36